rsms/compis/README.md

 } // "Thing dropped"
 ```

-When the scope of an owning value ends that value is "dropped":
+When the scope of an owning value ends, that value is "dropped":

 1. If the type is optional and empty, do nothing, else
 2. If there's a "drop" type function defined for the type of value, that function is called to do any custom cleanup like closing a file descriptor.